Skip to main content

 MEDIUM PREVALENCE

-While traditional Tongan food is gluten-free, imported wheat products common in modern diet
+Traditional Tongan food is gluten-free, but imported wheat products are now common in the modern diet

 COMMONLY FOUND IN: